 The Revised Report (p.
-5) attempts to justify the boundary decrease by arguing that the site should be delineated by "considering the extent of the temple property at the time of its construction in 1915 and at the time of its identification as a historic landmark in 1964."

-However, the issue is not presented to the Board on a clean slate.
+5) attempts to justify the boundary decrease by arguing that the site should be delineated by "considering the extent of the Temple property at the time of its construction in 1915 and at the time of its identification as a historic landmark in 1964."
+However, the issue was not presented by HPO on a clean slate.
 The site has for decades been delineated on its eastern edge by the boundary of the 16th Street Historic District.
 Furthermore, the relevant time period is not, as stated in the Revised Report (p.
-1), when the temple was included "in the city's first list of landmarks, issued by the Joint Committee of Landmarks in 1964," but rather when it achieved historic landmark status under the Act, which was in 1978.
-By that time, as reflected in the map of the 16th Street Historic District, the site included a very substantial area located behind the temple.
+1), when the Temple was included "in the city's first list of landmarks, issued by the Joint Committee of Landmarks in 1964," but rather when it achieved historic landmark status under the Act, which was in 1978.
+By that time, as reflected in the map of the 16th Street Historic District, the site included a very substantial area located behind the Temple.

 It is important to emphasize that referring to the 1964 listing to determine the protected site boundary makes no sense.
 In 1964, no historic preservation protections came with a listing.
 A listed property merely received a bronze plaque for display.
 Many listed properties have been razed, including some of our finest historical churches.
 As The Washington Post wryly observed in 1973, a "little bronze plaque is as easily bulldozed as granite columns or marble entablatures."
 (A Brake on the Bulldozers, Wash.
 Post, Sep.
 24, 1973, p.
 A26).
 Conversely, historic landmark designations resulting from the Act (adopted in 1978) came with legal protections for the designated landmark's site.
 And, as HPO itself stated in the Original Report (p.
-1), a historic landmark's site is commonly understood to mean its lot.
+1), "... a historic landmark's site is commonly understood to mean its lot."

-It is therefore apparent that HPO, in advocating for the lot subdivision, is in fact requesting the Board to substantially reduce the extent of the landmarked site's boundary behind the Temple building.
-HPO's request is extraordinarily improper.
-The request has resulted in many in the community questioning the integrity, transparency, and adequacy of the historic preservation review process because the request appears to be motivated by the desire to avoid additional public notice and a hearing by the Mayor's Agent concerning the lot subdivision.
-HPO's recommendation is fundamentally inconsistent with the declared statutory purpose of retaining and enhancing historic landmarks.
+It is therefore apparent that HPO, in advocating for the lot subdivision, was in fact requesting the Board to substantially reduce the extent of the landmarked site's boundary behind the Temple building.
+HPO's request, and now the current request from the Applicant, is extraordinarily improper.
+HPO's request resulted in many in the community questioning the integrity, transparency, and adequacy of the historic preservation review process because the request appeared to have been motivated by the desire to avoid additional public notice and a hearing by the Mayor's Agent concerning the lot subdivision.
+The HPRB's May decision, and the Statement of the Applicant for the lot subdivision, are fundamentally inconsistent with the declared statutory purpose of retaining and enhancing historic landmarks.
 See D.C.
 Code § 6-1101(b)(2)(A).
-And acting on its recommendation would usurp the Mayor's Agent's statutory and regulatory role in reviewing any proposed subdivision that would remove land from an historic landmark site.
-See id. § 6-1106(c); 10 DCMR C403.1(b).

-The Board should do more, however, than merely reject HPO's recommended boundary decrease by way of the record lot subdivision.
-It should recognize that the existing boundary is correctly delineated in the Original Report.
+The Mayor's Agent should recognize that the existing boundary is correctly delineated in the Original Report.
 The Historic Preservation Act states that removing property from a landmarked site can be effected only if that removal results in 'retaining and enhancing' the landmarked site.
 The proposed record lot subdivision does not 'retain and enhance' but instead removes the view of the entire rear façade of this landmarked building from the public realm and accomplishes the opposite of what the Historic Preservation Act is meant to ensure.
-Additionally, it does so by preempting the procedural requirement and protections afforded in the Act where this matter should first be going to the Mayor's Agent.

-In our comments above, we have noted that the Historic Preservation Office ("HPO"), has essentially recommended adoption of a historic landmark boundary decrease.
-HPO's April 2019 initial report correctly delineated the existing landmark boundary of the historic landmark site as including a very large area behind the temple, even though some of the eastern extent of this parcel was acquired after the 1915 period of significance, based on the intent of the Historic Landmark and Historic District Protection Act of 1978.
+In our comments above, we have noted that the HPO, the HPRB, and the Applicant to the Mayor's Agent have essentially recommended adoption of a historic landmark boundary decrease.
+HPO's April 2019 initial staff report correctly delineated the existing landmark boundary of the historic landmark site as including a very large area behind the Temple, even though some of the eastern extent of this parcel was acquired after the 1915 period of significance, based on the intent of the Historic Landmark and Historic District Protection Act of 1978.